yashu02t/yash-sdn/README.md

 POX is an open source and is becoming more commonly used SDN controller development platform.

 The TCP SYN attack detection and mitigation application written for this use case provides:
-    - The defense when there is a malicious flow by deleting the flow
+* The defense when there is a malicious flow by deleting the flow.
-    - Black listing the source IP,
+* Black listing the source IP.
-    - At the same time,  allows legitimate flows that do not exceed the SYN packet threshold condition
+* At the same time, allows legitimate flows that do not exceed the SYN packet threshold condition.